IELTS Non-Resident Policy FAQs

 There are some exceptions to this policy.
 You do NOT need to provide proof of residency if:

 • IELTS is not available in your country of residency - Passport holders of countries where IELTS is not offered will be allowed to sit IELTS in any format.
+Please check the following question for the list of countries/territories where IELTS is not available.

 • You have refugee status – Any person holding refugee status will be allowed to sit IELTS in any format.